+'''

 pyinstaller my_script.py --onefile --windowed

+'''

-1.6.4 Using UPX
+2.6.4 Using UPX

-UPX is a free utility available for most operating systems.
-UPX compresses executable files and libraries, making them smaller, sometimes much smaller.
-UPX is available for most operating systems and can compress a large number of executable file formats.
-See the UPX home page for downloads, and for the list of supported executable formats.
+UPX is a free utility for compressing executable files and libraries.
+It is available for most operating systems and can compress a large number of executable file formats.
+See the UPX home page for downloads, and for the list of supported file formats.